Home Stocks Biden Drops Out of Presidential Race: What it Means for Stocks

 • What impact will a Trump-Harris race have on stocks?

 The news that President Joe Biden will not seek reelection stopped most people in their tracks on a Sunday afternoon.
-It puts the presidential race in a state of flux like we haven’t seen since 1968 and investors may be wondering what it all means for stocks.
+It puts the presidential race in a state of flux like we haven’t seen since 1968, and investors may wonder what it all means for stocks.

 In the immediate aftermath, stocks were rising on Monday morning.
 The S&P 500 jumped 0.7%, while the Nasdaq Composite had the biggest jump, up 1.3%.
 The Dow Jones Industrial Average was flat, while the Russell 2000 gained 0.5% in early trading.